Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Determining the quantum phase diagrams on real quantum hardware

 The high symmetry points with $\delta k=\pi$ in the BZ are the PH symmetric points, and we expect the quantum phase transition to be dominated by the behavior near these points.
-Hence, we must ensure the simulation includes the effects of these high-symmetry points, in order to efficiently determine the phase diagram, which we do by the symmetry-enforced quantum circuits discussed above.
-Using these specific momenta for the larger systems discussed in Fig.~\ref{fig2}, we obtain the entanglement entropy (from the same correlation function as above) as a function of exchange parameter, shown in Fig.~\ref{fig4}.
-Although the bond fermion entanglement entropy does not fully capture the system entanglement entropy, the portion that comes from the gauge fermions is featureless~\cite{Yao_PRL_2010}, and thus sharp transitions may be found by studying the bond fermions alone.
+Hence, we must ensure the simulation includes the effects of these high-symmetry points, in order to efficiently determine the phase diagram on a small cluster.
+With the help of the symmetry-enforced circuit, this can be done straightforwardly.
+Using these specific momenta for the systems discussed in Sec. \ref{entanglement_entropy_density_matrix} and Fig.~\ref{fig2}, we obtain the bond fermion entanglement entropy (by measuring correlation functions) as a function of the exchange parameters.